Muhsin-603/Jgame/README.md

 # 🐞 Buglife

 Welcome to **Buglife**, a top-down stealth and survival game forged in the fires of late-night debugging sessions.
-You are a bug.
+You are a bug (or perhaps something else now?).
 The world is a floor.
 Your goal is to survive.

 This project is more than a game; it's a war journal.
-It chronicles a descent into the madness of game development, a tale of battling sentient bugs, invisible enemies, and physics-defying ghosts.
+It chronicles a descent into the madness of game development, a tale of battling sentient bugs, invisible enemies, physics-defying ghosts, and stubborn sprite sheets.
 Every feature is a hard-won victory.
 Every bug squashed is a trophy mounted on the wall.

 ## ✨ Features